iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 10. High Value Treats

 Choosing good treats for a new puppy can be a daunting task.
 The first thing to keep in mind is that not all treats are created equal.
 Some treats contain unhealthy ingredients that can cause health problems for your pup, so it’s important to read labels and understand what goes into the treats you’re purchasing.
-Focus on a treat that is mostly meat based.
-Fillers, including carbohydrates, unhealthy fats, and sugars are NOT what your puppies body craves.
+Focus on a treat that is mostly meat-based.
+Fillers, including carbohydrates, unhealthy fats, and sugars, are NOT what your puppy's body craves.

 Accidents can happen, so it’s important to have a pet first aid kit on hand in case of an emergency.
-This should include items like gauze, bandages, and antiseptic.
+This should include items like gauze, bandages, and antiseptics.

-Transitioning to a new home can be stressful to your new australian terrier pup.
+Transitioning to a new home can be stressful for your new Australian Terrier pup.
 This stress often results in an upset stomach, which can make potty training extra difficult.
-A good quality, multi-strain probiotic can help soothe your dog’s stomach and regulate their bowl movements.
-We like this 3-in-1 probiotic chew that also includes prebiotics & digestive enzymes.
+A good quality, multi-strain probiotic can help soothe your dog’s stomach and regulate their bowel movements.
+We like this Pupkin Probiotic, Prebiotic, and Post-biotic for dogs with Pumpkin on Amazon.

-There will likely be times where you wish to keep your australian terrier puppy contained in a smaller area.
+There will likely be times when you wish to keep your Australian Terrier puppy contained in a smaller area.
 There are many great puppy gates or pens available for such a need.

-Veterinarians recommend getting your new puppy use to teeth brushing at an early age.
-They should quickly get use to the idea of someone touching their teeth.
-We like these small, nearly invisible finger toothbrushes. iHeartDogs knows the importance of dental health for dogs (it could save their life as they age) so they give them away for free (just pay S&H)
+Veterinarians recommend getting your new puppy used to teeth brushing at an early age.
+They should quickly get used to the idea of someone touching their teeth.
+We like these small, puppy finger toothbrushes.

 Accidents happen!
 Inevitably, you’re going to need a good quality enzymatic urine cleaner.
 Our favorite formula is the Rocco and Roxie stain and odor eliminator on Amazon.

 One absolute essential for your new pup is an ID tag to clip on their collar.
 In fact, go ahead and buy a couple, just in case one falls off!
-Make sure to include their name, and 2 phone numbers where you can be reached if someone finds your pup.
-Always remember to remove the collar (along with ID tag) if your puppy is left alone, as it can easily become tangled in something and risk serious injury.
-Here’s a round up of our favorite dog ID tag designs.
+Make sure to include their name and 2 phone numbers where you can be reached if someone finds your pup.
+Always remember to remove the collar (along with the D tag) if your puppy is left alone, as it can easily become tangled in something and risk serious injury.
+Here’s a roundup of our favorite dog ID tag designs on Amazon.

-Although not absolutely essential, if you were to give your australian terrier puppy one supplement, it should be a good quality fish oil.
-Fish oil contains Omega-3 fatty acids (DHA and EPA) which are critical for early brain development.
-While some foods contain a bit of fish oil, it’s often a minuscule amount, and doesn’t survive the high heat processing that kibble requires.
+Although not essential, if you were to give your Australian Terrier puppy one supplement, it should be a good-quality fish oil.
+Fish oil contains Omega-3 fatty acids (DHA and EPA), which are critical for early brain development.
+While some foods contain a bit of fish oil, it’s often a minuscule amount, and doesn’t survive the high-heat processing that kibble requires.

-We love this high quality snuffle mat on Amazon.
-We tried several and there is a big difference in quality of the fabric, many get dirty or teat easily.
+We love these high-quality snuffle mats on Amazon.
+We tried several, and there is a big difference in the quality of the fabric; many get dirty or tear easily.

 23. Australian Terrier Puppy Training Course